cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 Community Cluster is configured the same way as anyone can configure a personal GKE cluster as [described here](supported-computing-services.md#google-kubernetes-engine).

-By default a container is given 2 CPUs and 4 Gb of memory but it can be configured in `.cirrus.yml`:
+By default a container is given 2 CPUs and 4 GB of memory but it can be configured in `.cirrus.yml`:

 ```yaml
 container: